russelltheprogrammer/spacestagram/README.md

 If you need inspiration, here are examples of what you can work on.
 If you work on these ideas,
 <strong>we recommend choosing only one or two.</strong>

-●  Save likes if the user leaves or reloads the page
+- Save likes if the user leaves or reloads the page
-● Animate the “like” action (might we suggest a heart?)
+- Animate the “like” action (might we suggest a heart?)
-● Add a loading state while we wait for NASA’s API to return data ● Create shareable links for each image
+- Add a loading state while we wait for NASA’s API to return data
+- Create shareable links for each image
-● Add a date-picker to be able to browse photos starting from a specific date
+- Add a date-picker to be able to browse photos starting from a specific date

 # Submission

 Please submit your application via “Apply Now” and make sure you include:

-● A link to your hosted code so we can test it (Free hosting available via: CodeSandbox, Github pages, Netlify and Heroku)
+- A link to your hosted code so we can test it (Free hosting available via: CodeSandbox,Github pages, Netlify and Heroku)
-● A link to your Github repository containing the code ● Any other notes you'd like us to consider alongside the page
+- A link to your Github repository containing the code
+- Any other notes you'd like us to consider alongside the page

 ## What I used to create?